light soils

 The Arboretum of Los Angeles County

-...
-As a general rule, hibiscus should be given generous applications of water as needed, rather than frequent light sprinkling.
-Early in the summer, when the soil begins to warm up, individual basins should be worked ... size to cover the root zone will help to keep the soil warmer and better drained.
-In light soils during extended dry seasons in winter, the cover can he removed and the plants watered ...
+... soils it is good practice to put five or six inches of pea gravel in the bottom of the hole before planting, then to fill in with a light ... be given generous applications of water as needed, rather than frequent light sprinkling.
+Early in the summer, when the soil begins to warm ... help to keep the soil warmer and better drained.
+In light soils during extended dry seasons in winter, the cover can he ...

 www.arboretum.org